ianboyko/uniforlsp/content/english/post/faq.md

 ## 8. What is excluded from Plan Coverage?

 The Plan will not provide benefits or in any other manner pay for the following:
 - fines and penalties, whether civil or criminal
-- any judgment for civil damages, including judicially awarded costs
+- any judgment for civil damages, including judicially awarded costsvv
 - costs attendant to the purchase or sale of real estate, such as registration fees, land transfer taxes, surveys, real estate agent commissions, title insurance, premiums, and fees for title searches
 - all disbursements such as court filing fees, process serving, transcripts, expert witnesses, etc.
 - legal services outside of Canada or the U.S.A.
 - services provided by non-lawyers, except Notaries in Quebec and British Columbia
 - legal services which are for a Participant's business
 - matters involving federal, provincial, municipal or local election to any public office
 - any proceeding against the Participant's employer, its subsidiaries, dealers, directors, officers or agents
 - any proceeding against the Participant's union, its subordinate or affiliated bodies or the officers or agents of such, or any labour union or association representing employees of the Participant's employer
 - any proceeding arising under applicable labour relations acts, labour codes or labour standards acts
 - any bankruptcy proceeding that would result in discharge of a debt owed to the Participant's employer, its subsidiaries, dealers, directors, officers or agents, the Participant's union or any benefit plan or trust established or maintained by the employer
 - proceedings against or arising from any benefit Plan established or maintained by the Participant's employer, including proceedings against any trust or - insurance carrier through which such benefits are provided to the employer, its employees or retirees including any dispute involving the Plan
 - Workers' Compensation or Employment Insurance matters involving the Participant's employer

 ## 9. What about GST, HST and other taxes?